 What a pre-holiday party plan could look like:

 Whatever choices you make, decide to be ok with them and move on.
-Don’t beat yourself up or use overdoing it as an excuse to keep overdoing it at every event you attend.
+Don’t beat yourself up or use overdoing it as an excuse to keep overdoing it at every holiday party or event you attend.

 For every evening you retox, take the following day(s) to detox.
 Following an afternoon or evening of overindulgence, it’s best to make the next couple of days all about helping your body get back on track.
-Things like drinking warm water with lemon first thing in the morning, and staying away from the usual inflammatory foods, prioritizing rest and movement will surely help you feel better.
+Things like drinking warm water with lemon first thing in the morning, staying away from the usual inflammatory foods like sugar, dairy and gluten , and prioritizing rest and movement will surely help you feel better.

 Dr. Robin Berzin is the Founder and CEO of Parsley Health, America's leading holistic medical practice designed to help women overcome chronic conditions.
 She founded Parsley to address the rising tide of chronic disease in America through personalized holistic medicine that puts food, lifestyle, and proactive diagnostic testing on the prescription pad next to medications.
 Since founding Parsley in 2016, Dr. Berzin has seen 80% of patients improve or resolve their chronic conditions within their first year of care, demonstrating the life-changing value of making modern holistic medicine accessible to everyone, anywhere.
 Parsley is available online nationwide.